JasperOtieno/RTraining/README.md

 The packages include;tidyverse, haven, magrittr, gmodels, table1, readxl

 ## 3. Cleaning program :
-This program cleans and transforms the STI dataset for analysis.
+This program imports,cleans and transforms the STI dataset for analysis.